cadbox1/glue-stack/docs/README.md

 ### Development Tools

-How we develop our application through time into the future
+Tools that we use to develop our application over time.

 * Version Control
     * Git